 What causes sensory overload?

-“Adults can develop sensory overload when their senses can’t process all of the sensations the brain is experiencing,” said Eddie Taylor, PhD, a clinical psychologist with Banner Health in Queen Creek, AZ.
+“In adults, sensory overload occurs when their senses can’t process all of the sensations the brain is experiencing,” said Eddie Taylor, PhD, a clinical psychologist with Banner Health in Queen Creek, AZ.
 “This is usually due to a mental health or medical condition.
 However, it can also occur when you are tired or hungry.”